cpg-portswigger/grad-boot-camp-crab/syllabus/day_1.md

 # Day 1

-## Introduction & setup
+## Introduction & setup** (~1.5 hours)

-Introduce yourself and meet your fellow boot campers.
-Set up your new MacBooks, ensuring all necessary software and tools are installed and configured for the day.
+Meet your fellow boot campers and set up your new MacBooks.
+Ensure all necessary software and tools are installed and configured.

-## Introduction to pairing (Presentation)
+## Introduction to pairing** (~15 minutes)

 Learn about pair programming and its benefits.

-## Create a vulnerable web app
+(Presentation)

+## How to write User Stories** (~1 hour)

+Learn the process of creating user stories for agile development. ([Presentation](https://docs.google.com/presentation/d/1L0e77gvSEB3F8lM1a-xBEuwfvHiaTckuZw_ngmFGMsk/edit?pli=1#slide=id.gf2cf3d5733_0_0))

+## The Vulnerable Web App - Phase 1** (~30 minutes)

-Develop a web application intentionally designed with security flaws for testing purposes.
+Take your first steps towards creating a vulnerable web application intentionally designed with security flaws for testing purposes.
+This comes with a built-in vulnerability that you will need to find with Burp.

 Create a new repo to share with your pairing partner, using the source code from the [vulnerable-web-app](/vulnerable-web-app) repository folder.
-This will act as a base for the web application you will be working on throughout the boot camp.
+This will act as a base for the web application you will be working on later in the bootcamp.

-## Add a vulnerability to your web app

-Decide upon a new vulnerability to add to your new web app, using an example you like the look of from our [Web Security Academy](https://portswigger.net/web-security).

-Use TDD to write a failing test for the new vulnerability, then implement the vulnerability in your web app.

 ## Introduction to Burp Pro (Presentation)

 Learn about Burp Suite Pro, our tool used by pen testers across the globe for scanning and testing for vulnerabilities on the web.

-Exploit your newly added vulnerability manually.

-## Scan the web app with Pro
+## Scan the Vulnerable Web App with Burp Pro**  (~15 minutes)

 Use Burp Suite Pro to identify security issues in the web application.
-You should find your new vulnerability!
+You should find the existing vulnerability!